Here are three sentences:

 (No, none of that is made better by context or his justifications.
 It’s fairly easy to read his own words if you want to find them, and to me the words are clear.
 If we start to argue that he was being hyperbolic or hypothetical, we’ve stopped arguing about what he actually said and started arguing about what we want him to have meant by his words, and I don’t think that’s a productive line of discussion for someone who is clearly intelligent and articulate, and an accomplished writer who should know better than to be careless with language so repeatedly and in such a consistent pattern.)

 This presents a seemingly intractable contradiction.
-How can someone who writes such intelligent and compassionate characters feel so fanatically about something so harmless?
+How can someone who writes such intelligent and compassionate characters feel so fanatically about something so actually-harmless?

 I put that in quotes, by the way, not because I don’t believe that OSC honestly believes that.
 I know it’s a justification that makes sense in his head.
 But I don’t think it changes much; if you’ve spoken with bigots at all, they always have justifications for bigotry.
 It does not transmute “false beliefs about a specific demographic that knowingly disadvantage or cause harm to that demographic” into something else.

 That, to me, is indicative of something more than someone holding an honest religious belief and advocating for it.
 There are, after all, others sins.
-Card planted his flag on this one, drew a slew of both criticism and appeals to his better nature, and kept doubling down, insisting all the while that he was being maligned and misunderstood.
+Card planted his flag on this one, drew a slew of both criticism and appeals to his better nature from friends and fans, and then kept doubling down, insisting all the while that he was being maligned and misunderstood.

-So: Why do that?
-Why accept the role of “villain” to so many without batting an eye?
+So: Why do all this?
+Why accept the role of “villain” to so many without apparently batting an eye?
 More to the point, why do it specifically to fight homosexuality?

-It’s important to highlight at this point that Card is not what I would consider a particularly rational person.
+It seems worth highlight that it was at this point that I realized Card is not what I could any longer consider a particularly rational person.
 Intelligent, certainly.
+Reasonable, often.
 And he does an amazing job of writing intelligent and rational character in stories.

 He shows similar irrationality with things like Anthropogenic Climate Change as recently as 2007, demonstrating not just stark ignorance of the scientific mechanisms and decades of research, but that he takes his news about those he disagrees with by their political enemies: his points were not original, but canned and labeled by conservative pundits and anti-global warming “news” sites.
 He showed a way of thinking that makes it clear that his epistemology is not grounded in truth seeking, but political considerations.
 He does not see those sounding the alarm over ACC as honestly mistaken: he sees them as conniving and dishonestly motivated, and writes a narrative that appeases that outcome rather than one that fits the facts or context or history.